 - Number one thing that I want every single person to know is something that up to this day most people are not aware of.
 And that is, that meditation is not about not thinking.
 You cannot not think.
 It’s impossible.
 What you can do, is to be aware of your thoughts and simply observe them.
 Dan Harris says it best in his book 10% Happier: “Meditation is not about feeling a certain way.
 It’s about feeling the way you feel.”

 - There is no such thing as having an unsuccessful meditation practice.
-It’s just practice.
-Sometimes you sit through the meditation and all you can think about is how you forgot to post on Instagram, and other times you actually observe the thought about how you forgot to post on Instagram.
+It’s all just practice.
+Sometimes you meditate and all you can think about is how you forgot to post on Instagram without observing the thought itself, and other times you actually manage to observe the thoughts more than being entangled in them.
 That is the only difference, but it doesn’t make it a bad session.
 It’s called a practice for a reason.
 Yes, you will get better at some point and you will spend more time as an observer than lost in thought, but it’s all about being aware that you are actively getting lost in thoughts and then gently coming back to the place of observation.
 Sometimes you will have to do that 50 times in a minute and that is okay.

 - The goal of meditation is not about becoming enlightened, which is probably what most people think will happen.
 I personally don’t believe anyone is enlightened or even close to being the new Buddha – or if that is even possible.
 We do live in a world where billionaires are seen as Emperors and Gods, after all.
 The goal, if we think of it that way, is to be more mindful and aware.